Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Fourier-Spectral-Galerkin Scheme: Stability and Convergence

-The proof of Theorem \ref{Con_theorem} follows from the lemma below, which establishes the existence of the limit of $U^N_\varepsilon$ as $N \to \infty$ and asserts that the identified limit is the unique solution of the fractional KdV equation \eqref{fkdv}.
+The proof of Theorem \ref{Con_theorem} follows from the lemma and the remark below, which establishes the existence of the limit of $U_{\varepsilon,N}$ as $N \to \infty$ and asserts that the identified limit is the unique solution of the fractional KdV equation \eqref{fkdv}.